ipfs-cluster/ipfs-cluster-website/content/documentation/guides/peerset.md

 ## Adding new peers

-Adding new peers to a cluster works exactly as described in the [Starting the Cluster](/documentation/getting-started/start) section.
+Adding new peers to a cluster works exactly as described in the [Bootstrapping the Cluster](/documentation/deployment/bootstrap) section.
 The works-for-all method is to use the `ipfs-cluster-service daemon --bootstrap` flag.

 ## Removing peers